Purchase the Day Trips Around Rochester book on Amazon

 Schoen Place in Pittsford

 Schoen Place is in the heart of Monroe County’s oldest canal town, offering various dining and shopping options.
 Stroll down Main Street to discover more stores and services housed in historic buildings.
 Take a 90-minute narrated boat tour on the Sam Patch packet boat and see the operation of Lock 32.
-If you’re an adventurous paddler, visit Lock 32 Whitewater Park for thrilling class 2–3 spillway rapids.
-Monroe County
+If you’re an adventurous paddler, visit Lock 32 Whitewater Park for thrilling Class 2–3 spillway rapids.

 Sam Patch Lock 32